 In this post, we will lump Greater and Canadian Sandhill Cranes together for simplicity.
 So, anywhere you see "Greater," assume Canadian is included.

 Now, let's return to the identification of these crane subspecies.

 Juvenile cranes have fully feathered heads until winter/spring.
-Each molt after they leave the nesting grounds, the feathering slowly recedes further, until "adulthood."
+Each molt after they leave the nesting grounds, the feathering continues receding until the crane reaches "adulthood."
 It may even progress further as the bird ages, just like my hairline is doing.
 That is the red visible to most people.
 It is often confused as feathering, but it is skin!
 Field guides, such as The Sibley Guide to Birds, do not always mention that the red field mark is skin.
 And they only address the field mark with true juveniles vs adults, forgetting about the ages between these milestones.
-This amount of red can help us age birds, and we can use it to help us identify to subspecies.
+This amount of red can help us age birds, and we can use it to help us identify to subspecific levels.
 Take a look at the bird below.

-Based on feathering on the head of the bird in the above photo (and two other factors), this bird was likely going into its second summer at the time of the photo.
-Meaning, it was born in 2018.
+Based on the feathering on the head of the bird in the above photo (and two other factors), this bird was likely going into its second summer at the time of the photo.
+Meaning it was born in 2018.

 While not as common, there are two other species of crane that can be found in the United States.
 The Whooping Crane is a highly endangered resident crane, and the Common Crane is a rare vagrant crane.

 Whooping Cranes are distinct from Sandhill Cranes.
 They are larger, white, and have a more extensive red facial patch.
 If you need a separate post on this identification, you might consider visiting the eye doctor.